Libensemble/libensemble/docs/function_guide.rst

 .. currentmodule:: libensemble.tools.alloc_support
 .. autofunction:: gen_work

-Note that these two functions *append* an entry in-place to the Work dictionary, and that additional parameters are appended to ``libE_info``.
+Note that these two functions *append* an entry in-place to the Work dictionary and additional parameters are appended to ``libE_info``.

 In practice, the structure of many allocation functions resemble::